SBU-BMI/u24_lymphocyte/cluster_indices/README.md

     Be aware that files consume varying amounts of memory and if memory is full, threads will fail.

-3. Run a script that collects all statistics computed in forgoing step to obtain surival curves.
+3. `collateClusterIdx.sh` collects all the statistics into csv files.

+4. These were then sent to MD Anderson for surival curve analysis.